aamitn/GithubBulkRepoDownloader/README.md

 ### GitHub Token

-1. Generate a GitHub personal access token from [GitHub Settings](https://github.com/settings/tokens).
+1. Generate a GitHub personal access token from [GitHub Settings](https://github.com/settings/tokens) from the account you want the repos to get forked into.
 2. Copy the token for use within the application.

 ### Forking Repositories